 Once governments determine that it’s safe to get back to work, it’s unlikely that anything will return to the way it used to be.
 Your organization can be preparing now for the new normal in recruitment, which may include a bigger emphasis on conducting online interviews, hiring people to work from home, and having to navigate virtual onboarding.
 Now is the time to investigate the use of tools to help with these efforts.

 That said, it is always important to first define your process.
-Now is also a very good time to refine or redefine your recruiting process, especially because the only investment is time.
+To build your post-COVID-19 recruiting excellence process, it is a very good time to refine or redefine your recruiting process, especially because the only investment is time.
 Remember to look at all critical steps across the recruiting life cycle and challenge your team to assess the risks, gaps, inefficiencies, and opportunities.
 You can refer to Beacon Lane’s Back to Basics guide as well as take our TA Operational Health Assessment to help with this.

 There are many unknowns about what the future holds for every business.
 It is difficult to predict when – and even harder to plan for – the time we may all be able to return to work; this in itself is a big unknown.
 If you want help thinking through recruiting excellence at your organization, schedule a Recruiting Excellence Consultation here.